cabforum/servercert/docs/BR.md

 11. (for audits conducted in accordance with any of the ETSI standards) a statement to indicate that the auditor referenced the applicable CA/Browser Forum criteria, such as this document, and the version used.

 An authoritative English language version of the publicly available audit information MUST be provided by the Qualified Auditor and the CA SHALL ensure it is publicly available.

-The CA MUST make its Audit Report publicly available no later than three months after the end of the audit period.
-In the event of a delay greater than three months, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.

 The Audit Report MUST be available as a PDF, and SHALL be text searchable for all information required.
 Each SHA-256 fingerprint within the Audit Report MUST be uppercase letters and MUST NOT contain colons, spaces, or line feeds.